FAQ

 Other usages of Derived Streams:

 Derived stream variables can be different data types.
 A stream defined as text can be derived from the sum of two other streams of types long and double.
 GroveStreams will attempt to do the data type conversion wherever it is possible.
-If the conversion is not possible, the resulting interval will be considered a Gap.
+If the conversion is not possible, the resulting interval will be considered a Gap or NULL.

 As you can see, derived streams are a very powerful tool!
 You can view derived stream screen snapshots here.